macro187/nugit/readme.md

 Stealth Mode
 ------------

-NuGit can be used without affecting how your existing repository works.
+nugit can be used without affecting how your existing repository works.

-If you put your `.nugit` file inside a `.nugit/` subdirectory along with a NuGit-specific Visual Studio solution and project(s), NuGit uses them instead.
+If you put your `.nugit` file inside a `.nugit/` subdirectory along with a nugit-specific Visual Studio solution and project(s), NuGit uses them instead.
-Your NuGit-specific solution and projects can use NuGit-style dependencies (and be used as such) and the rest of your repository remains unchanged.
+Your nugit-specific solution and projects can use NuGit-style dependencies (and be used as such) and the rest of your repository remains unchanged.

 Synopsis
 ========

-    NuGit.exe <command> [<args>]
+    nugit.exe <command> [<args>]

         <command>
-            The NuGit command to execute
+            The nugit command to execute

         <args>
             Command-specific options and arguments